AdvaiyaLabs/Azure-with-Nexmo-SMS/README.md

 -   Enable and disable SMS functionality as per the need.

-## Steps to deploy Azure with Nexmo SMS
+## Steps to deploy Azure with Nexmo SMS connector

 1. Open the below GitHub repository link: